La-Kirby-Team/BDR-Project/CdC.md

 ### **1. Project Overview**
 - The **Wineventory** project aims to develop a robust relational database system to manage the inventory of wine, beer, spirits, non-alcoholic beverages, aperitifs, and equipment.
-- This project will cater to private collectors or professional wine cave/store owners.
 - The system will provide a centralized solution for stock management, acquisition tracking, and product removals.
 - **PostgreSQL** will be used for the database, focusing on supporting complex queries and providing detailed reports through an intuitive user interface.